Option SamuraiSTART FOR FREE

 Both strategies aim for the same outcome: profit from big moves in either direction.
 The classic straddle uses a long call and a long put.
 The synthetic straddle swaps one of those with a synthetic equivalent—either short stock + long call (like in a long call synthetic straddle) or long stock + long put.

 The payoff diagram is nearly identical, showing limited loss and unlimited profit in both cases.
-However, there are a few key differences:
+However, there are a few key differences (especially if you're trading a synthetic short straddle, which takes the opposite view and benefits when the underlying stays near the strike):

 • Synthetic versions involve stock positions